Sturgis First United Methodist Church

 Lost and Found

-The lost and found is now in the office.
+The lost and found is now outside the office.
 If you have lost anything or if you have found anything, please check in the office.

 We have a new monitor that the choir and pastors can see from the front of the church!